-Instructional Delivery Evidence Observed School Wi ide Rating Over 85% of observations were proficient or exemplary in Communicating with Students.
+Instructional Delivery Evidence Observed School Wi de Rating Communicating with Students with Students Over 85% of observations were proficient or exemplary in Communicating with Students.
 Teachers clearly stated and reviewed the purpose of the lesson and provided clear directions for students.
 Prior to small group instruction, teachers took time to thoroughly explain the purpose of each center and the task to be completed and used age-appropriate, content-rich vocabulary.
-One first grade teacher asked each group questions to clarify the center's procedures.
+One first grade teacher asked each group questions to clarify Exemplary 31% The operation of the construction of the const the center's procedures.
 Students then engaged in the learning task, indicating they understood what to do.
-Teachers clearly communicated the instructional purpose for both reading and math activities to the pre-kindergarten students.
+Teachers clearly communicated the instructional purpose for both reading and math activities to the pre- kindergarten students.
 In two math classes exploring fractions using a pizza pie to help students visualize.
-The QSR team scored 13% of observations as below proficient.
+Proficient 56% The QSR team scored 13% of observations as below proficient.
 The purpose of the lesson was confusing in a few classrooms.
-In one classroom, the teacher said they would start with a turn-and-talk for literacy but then started talking about a math example without letting students complete the turn-and-talk exercise.
+In one classroom, the teacher said they would start with a turn-and-talk for literacy but then started talking about a math example without letting students complete the Satisfactory 13% turn-and-talk exercise.
 One classroom assistant used incorrect grammar when working with a small group saying, "What number come next?" multiple times with the students.
-Exemplary 31% indicating they understood what to do.
-Teachers clearly communicated the instructional purpose for both reading and math activities to the pre-kindergarten students.
-In two math classes exploring fractions using a pizza Proficient 56% purpose of the lesson was confusing in a few classrooms.
-In one classroom, the teacher said they would start with a turn-and-talk for literacy but then Satisfactory 13% when working with a small group saying, "What number come next?"
 Limited 0%

-Instructional Delivery Evidence Observed School Wi ide Rating Using Questioning and Discussion Techniques Almost 95% of observations were proficient or exemplary in Using Questioning and Discussion Techniques.
+Instructional Delivery Evidence Observed School Wi de Rating Using Questioning and Discussion Techniques Almost 95% of observations were proficient or exemplary in Using Questioning and Discussion Techniques.
 Teachers asked open-ended questions allowing students to offer multiple possible answers.
 Second grade and pre-kindergarten teachers asked students to describe pictures in their own words and first grade students were asked to create sentences with words using the long "a" sound.
 Teachers also used effective wait time for students to process the questions and respond.
 Exemplary 6% Additionally, teachers built on previous student responses to continue the discussion with the class.
 One teacher stated, "Think about the activities we are doing in centers and how does it related to our jungle animal study?"
 Students engaged in discussions at the centers about what they were doing.
 In older grades, teachers challenged students to think through questioning.
 One teacher asked, "Do these two books have anything similar between them?"
 Students began to point out the similarities in the books they read.
 Proficient 88% The QSR team scored fewer than 10% of the observations as below proficient.
 Satisfactory 6% Limited 0% Engaging Students in Learning The QSR team scored almost 90% of the observations as proficient or exemplary in Engaging Students in Learning.
 Across all grades students were focused and intellectually engaged in all learning activities.
 Teachers differentiated the content for students in small groups.
 Students used iPads to challenge themselves with math and reading games during the RtI block.
 Students worked with manipulatives while adding, subtracting, and Exemplary 13%